aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 She stepped in, and locked the door behind her.
 This time she was wearing a shorter dress made of thin material, and shoes with heels that were a bit higher.
 Just slightly slutty.

-She smiled at him and he tossed is phone aside.
+She smiled at him and he tossed his phone aside.
 He stood and moved towards her.
 He grabbed her and threw her up against the floor-to-ceiling windows.
 He gripped her upper arms in his fists as he kissed her, leaning into her, feeling her body forced against him as he crushed her against the glass.

 "You're already hard, are you?"